 Information provided includes course descriptions by subject only.
-For complete 2021-2022 programs/academic plans, please refer to Academic Programs (p.
-25).
+For complete 2021-2022 programs/academic plans, please refer to Academic Programs (http://catalog.blackhawk.edu/archives/2021-2022/ academics/).

 856-779 BSE Science 3 Pharmacology Preparation Credits: 2

 Designed for students entering the Associate Degree Nursing program.
 The course will be an introduction to pharmacology, one of the hardest courses taken by nursing students.
 In addition, students will develop other skills needed for success (and survival) in the nursing program, such as test taking strategies and writing papers in APA format.
 Credits earned in this course will not be counted toward the number of credits needed for any degree.